 Certified Diabetes Educator

-A certified diabetes educator assists you in managing diabetes and prediabetes.
-Call 708.403.8400 to make an appointment with our diabetes educator at the Palos Health South Campus.
+A certified diabetes educator assists you in managing diabetes and pre-diabetes.
+Call 708.226.2626 to make an appointment with one of our certified diabetes educators at the Palos Diabetes and Metabolism Center.

 Doctor of Nursing Practice - Behavioral Health